List of Victory ships (D): Drew Victory

 was built by Oregon Shipbuilding Corporation.
 Her keel was laid on 30 June 1944.
 She was launched on 14 September and delivered on 22 October.
 Built for the WSA, she was operated under the management of Weyerhaeuser Steamship Company.
 To Pacific-Atlantic Steamship Company in 1949 and renamed California.
 Sold in 1955 to States Steamship Company.
 Renamed Utah in 1959.
 To the United States Department of Commerce in 1961.
 Laid up at San Francisco.
 To the United States Navy in 1963, renamed Provo.
 Operated by the Military Sea Transportation Service.
 She was scrapped at Kaohsiung in 1973.

 Drexel Victory

 was built by Permanente Metals Corporation.
 Her keel was laid on 25 February 1945.
 She was launched on 7 April and delivered on 2 May.
 Built for the WSA, she was operated under the management of Oliver J. Olson.
 She ran aground on the Peacock Spit, at the mouth of the Columbia River, Oregon on 20 January 1947 whilst on a voyage from Astoria to Yokohama, Japan.
-She was refloated, but conseuqently sank 5 nmi off the Cape Disappointment Lighthouse.
+She was refloated, but consequently sank 5 nmi off the Cape Disappointment Lighthouse.